Burnt mail-in-ballots for Hungary's election found in a Romanian landfill

 The incidents underscore the systemic deficiencies of the Hungarian electoral system.
 Civil groups note that the current mail-in-ballots system is flawed by nature.

 Viktor Orban’s government granted voting rights to the neighbouring Hungarian diaspora in 2014.
-By now, more than mn have received dual citizenship.
-By last week’s deadline, more than 450,000 registered to vote.
+By now, more than 1mn have received dual citizenship.
+By last week’s deadline, 453,000 registered to vote.
 In the last election, Fidesz garnered 96% of the votes of ethnic Hungarians.
 This year, the vote of more than 400,000 votes could give Fidesz a two mandate advantage even before the polling begins on April 3.

 Hungarians working abroad can only vote at consulates.
 Some will travel for hours to cast their ballots.
-This year more than 65,000 registered to vote with more than two-thirds expected to vote for the united opposition.
+This year some 65,000 registered to vote with more than two-thirds expected to vote for the united opposition.

 The burned ballots sparked a political blame game.
-Opposition parties said it was fraud and called for an investigation and invalidation of all mail-in-ballots.
+Opposition parties said it was a fraud and called for an investigation and invalidation of all mail-in-ballots.
 Fidesz’ first comment hours after the first reports were that the leftist opposition organised the incident.

 RMDSZ and EMNP officials spoke of provocation.
 Hungary’s national election office (NVI) said it will launch an investigation.